saif-mal1k/Salesforce-Notes/README.md

 ### how was data managed back then with-out CRM ?
 it was done manually and stored in files.
-Gradually, with the advent of computers companies stored and accessed their data using word documents and excel sheets.
+Gradually, with the advent of computers companies storing and accessing their data using word documents and excel sheets.
 However, as data started growing, this failed to serve the purpose. this approach was in-efficient for handling large amount of data.